digitalfabrik/integreat-cms/README.md

 * remove all volumes: `docker volume prune`

 ### i18n
-To make use of the translated backend, comile the django.po file as follows:
+To make use of the translated backend, compile the django.po file as follows:

 `django-admin compilemessages`